niplav/site/considerations_on_cryonics.md

 <!--TODO: wouldn't that just shift the normal curve rightwards?
 Think about it.-->

-Note that this graph is not based on real data and only for illustrative purposes.
+*this graph is also not based on real data and only here for illustrative purposes*

 #### Negative Scenarios